satsie/bitcoin-notez/bitcoin-core-development/git-guide.md

 # Hunks not chunks!

-_A friendly guide to git for Bitcoin Core newcomers_
+_Notes on how Bitcoin Core is teaching me to use git in new and exciting ways_

 -------